JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 ### Future Features:

+- Allow for REAL emails to be sent via the contact form and password reset.
+After a lot of time was spent trying to get emails to send directly to the user requesting an email, I came to the conclusion that a bug or unknown issue was not allowing this functionality to work.
+Therefore, I have kept in place the console email for testing, but will aim to have full email functionality working in the future.
 - Allow for more profile features such as a profile picture
 - Allow users to view thier posts in the Profile page
 - Allow users to view the services they have listed in the Profile page